circleci/circleci-docs/jekyll/_cci2/google-container-engine.md

 ### Add More Environment Variables

 For convenicnce,
-add three more environment variables:
+add three more environment variables to your project:

 - `GOOGLE_PROJECT_ID`: the ID of your GCP project
 - `GOOGLE_CLUSTER_NAME`: the target cluster for all deployments